 …and travel blogging on its own isn’t terribly lucrative.
 I’ve got another post in the works where I detail how I make money, because it occurs to me that folks who don’t know me personally think I make a living on just travel blogging.
 And that’s just flat wrong!
 I have many pots in the fire, from public speaking to freelance travel writing and PR/social media consulting to red carpet hosting.
 If I were still traveling around the world with no home base, I would be able to eke out a living on the blog income alone, but it’s not my only source of revenue.

 11. Travel experience means people mistake me for a travel agent or free vacation planner, or assume I’ve been everywhere.
 If I haven’t written about a place on Angie Away, chances are I’ve never been.
 I’ve been to 44 countries to date – that’s roughly 25% of the world’s recognized principalities.
 Not a huge number, even for a world traveler.
 That means I don’t have tips for 75% of the places people ask about – yoinks!
 (Here’s a list of travel questions I just can’t answer.)

 12. Travel can burn you out if you turn it into work.
-I swore I’d never get tired of traveling, but I was wrong.
+I swore I’d never get tired of traveling around the world, but I was wrong.
 You can take any passion, turn it into a career with tasks and deadlines and responsibilities, and find yourself in the same position you were when you quit your “real” job.
 There’s a trick to finding balance, and I’m working on it!